feizc/Gradient-Free-Textual-Inversion/README.md

 # Gradient-Free Textual Inversion

 Gradient-free textual inversion for personalized text-to-image generation.
-We introduce to use evolution strategy from [OpenAI](https://openai.com/blog/evolution-strategies/) without gradient to optimize the text embeddings.
+We introduce to use evolution strategy from [OpenAI](https://openai.com/blog/evolution-strategies/) without gradient to optimize the pesudo-word embeddings.
 Our implementation is totally compatible with [diffusers](https://github.com/huggingface/diffusers) and stable diffusion model.

 <p align="center">